 CBD, or cannabinoids, from the cannabis plant, is a chemical compound that has been extremely popular lately in the media and has also gained attention in the beauty and medical industry due to studies and research proving that it has medicinal benefits.

-CBD oil for stress and acne: my 21-day experiment By Sara, talks about the medicinal benefits of CBD oil and how it has treated her acne.
-She stated that “In the skin, they slow down the production of sebum, which leads to less oily skin and less acne”.
+CBD oil for stress and acne: my 21-day experiment By Sara, a health and well being vlogger, talks about the medicinal potential of CBD oil and how it has treated her acne.
+She stated that

-A study from August 2009 The endocannabinoid system of the skin in health and disease: novel perspectives and therapeutic opportunities has shown that “the main physiological function of the cutaneous ECS is to constitutively control the proper and well-balanced proliferation, differentiation and survival, as well as immune competence and/or tolerance, of skin cells”.
+the main physiological function of the cutaneous ECS is to constitutively control the proper and well-balanced proliferation, differentiation and survival, as well as immune competence and/or tolerance, of skin cells.